ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C12_Errors_as_Values.md

 Each subtype of `Result` only holds one field: `answer` for a successful `Success` calculation, and `error` for a `Failure`.
 If a `Failure` is returned, the client programmer cannot reach in and grab the `answer` because that field doesn’t exist.
-The client programmer is forced to properly analyze the `Result`.
+The client programmer must properly analyze the `Result`.

 To use `Result`, you `return Success(answer)` when you’ve successfully created an answer, and `return Failure(error)` to indicate a failure.
-`unwrap` is a convenience method which is only available for a `Success`.
+`unwrap` is a convenience method that is only available for a `Success`.

 The modified version of the example using `Result` is now: